Vyborg–Petrozavodsk offensive: Tienhaara

-After capturing Viborg the lead elements of the Soviet 21st Army attempted to push forward along the main road leading north from Viborg but strong artillery support, narrow area of operations, and very favorable terrain made it possible for the Finnish 61st Infantry Regiment to hold the Soviet advance forcing the Soviet 21st Army to attempt to find a more suitable location for breaching the Finnish VKT-line.
+After capturing Vyborg, the lead elements of the 21st Army attempted to push forward along the main road leading north from Vyborg.
+Strong artillery support, narrow area of operations, and very favorable terrain made it possible for the Finnish 61st Infantry Regiment to hold the Soviet advance, forcing the 21st Army to attempt to find a more suitable location for breaching the Finnish VKT-line.

 Tali–Ihantala

-After Soviet 21st Army easily cleared the defending Finnish troops from Viborg on June 20, the Soviet forces attempted to press on the offensive, but met stubborn Finnish resistance at Tali and were forced to stop.
+After 21st Army easily cleared the defending Finnish troops from Vyborg on June 20, the Soviet forces attempted to press on the offensive, but met stubborn Finnish resistance at Tali and were forced to stop.
 After bringing fresh troops to the front the 21st Army managed to push Finnish lines to Ihantala but failed to create any breakthroughs.
 The battle fought over the area is considered to be the largest battle in the history of the Nordic countries.

 The Soviet 23rd Army joined the offensive by attempting to break through the Finnish lines between Tali and Vuoksi towards Noskua but the repeated Soviet attacks were halted by the highly efficient Finnish artillery.
 In the end, the battle of Tali–Ihantala was a defensive strategic victory for the Finnish army.
 It blocked the possibility for the Soviet army to break through to the Finnish heartland and the road to Helsinki.
 Soviet military losses peaked on 28 June when Leningrad Front reported that it had lost during that single day over 5,000 soldiers including 1,800 killed in action, over 25% more than on 14 June when they reported losing almost 4,000 (including nearly 700 killed in action).
 The Finnish artillery caused a high proportion of these losses, concentrating deadly firepower with 250 artillery pieces sending 2,000 shells to one small target area the size of just 6 hectares in one minute.
 Red Army units saw no chances to penetrate through this fire power.
 The terrain favored the defenders forcing Soviet armor units into narrow death traps.
 Finnish radio intelligence intercepted many Red Army signals, giving data for effective artillery and air power counterattacks.

-Viborg Bay
+Vyborg Bay

-After the initial efforts of the 21st Army in Tali–Ihantala did not produce a breakthrough, the Leningrad Front ordered the 59th Army to capture the islands dominating the Viborg Bay and perform an amphibious landing on the opposing shore.
+After the initial efforts of the 21st Army in Tali–Ihantala did not produce a breakthrough, the Leningrad Front ordered the 59th Army to capture the islands dominating the Vyborg Bay and perform an amphibious landing on the opposing shore.
 Though the landings on the islands were ultimately successful, the attempted crossing failed.

 Vuosalmi

-As the 21st Army was unable to advance, the Soviet 23rd Army attempted a crossing in the Vuosalmi region of the Vuoksi waterway.
+As the 21st Army was unable to advance, the 23rd Army attempted a crossing in the Vuosalmi region of the Vuoksi waterway.
 Though Soviet forces successfully pushed Finnish troops from Äyräpää ridge dominating the crossing and managed to create a strong bridgehead on the opposing side, the defending Finnish troops were able to contain it.